vapostolopoulos/FlowAwareNFV/experiments/hera/README.md

 You can launch whatever combination you want but each group must be whole.

+IMPORANT: Vpps are preconfigured to be placed in a "ping pong" scenario between NUMA nodes for testing purposes.

 You have to manually launch each vpp e.g. ./vpprouter1.conf, ./vpprouter2.conf, vpp1.conf, etc. After launching router1,2 and the group(s) you want you must add static routes to vpprouter1 and 2.
 This is done for testing purposes and